 The Magnolia Public Schools Home Office executes the decisions and policies set by the Board.
 Through the Home Office, MPS establishes its educational mission in all MPS schools.
-The Home Office provides services to the charter schools, supports and holds accountable the charter schools for compliance and meeting charter goals, provides best practices in curriculum and professional development, and sets up systems and processes that support academic achievement and growth, operational effectiveness, and financial sustainability.
-The Home Office manages business operations of schools, which reduces program and operations-related burdens of the Charter School administration and enables the charter schools to receive services at a lower cost.
+The Home Office provides services to the Charter Schools, supports and holds accountable the Charter Schools for compliance and meeting charter goals, provides best practices in curriculum and professional development, and sets up systems and processes that support academic achievement and growth, operational effectiveness, and financial sustainability.
+The Home Office manages business operations of schools, which reduces program and operations-related burdens of the Charter School administration and enables the Charter Schools to receive services at a lower cost.
 The services of the Home Office include, but are not limited to:

-- Academics
+Academics

-- o Academic standards, assessment, compliance and evaluation
+- Academic standards, assessment, compliance and evaluation

 - Curriculum

-- Professional development and coaching
+- o Professional development and coaching

 - Special Education support

 - English Learner support

-- o Gifted and Talented and special programs support
+- Gifted and Talented and special programs support

 - Science and blended learning advisory

-- Operations
+Operations

 - Governance support

 - Finance and accounting

 - Purchasing and contract compliance

-- o Policies and procedures management
+- Policies and procedures management

-- o Legal
+- Legal

-- o Facilities
+- Facilities

-- o Risk management
+- Risk management

-- o Information technology and data management
+- Information technology and data management

 - Auditing and compliance

 - Regional school site operational support

-- Talent
+Talent

-- o Human resources operations
+- Human resources operations

 - Recruitment and hiring

-- o Credentials and qualifications oversight
+- Credentials and qualifications oversight

 - Leadership development and career path support

-- External Relations
+External Relations

-- Family and community engagement
+- o Family and community engagement

 - o Facilitation of school site governance councils and LCAP management

 - Development

 - o Communications